 I’m a postdoctoral scholar at the University of Chicago’s Harris School of Public Policy.

 I’m interested broadly in public policy and public health.
-My recent projects are primarily in environmental health with a focus on childhood lead poisoning.
+My recent research is primarily in environmental health with a focus on childhood lead poisoning.
 My methodological interests include targeted interventions, causal inference, experimental design, spatiotemporal modeling, and Bayesian inference.

 I was previously at the Center for Data Science and Public Policy.
 Before that, I studied mathematics at Northwestern and my dissertation was in the field of geometric analysis.